 In making the new biodiversity laws, a number of pieces of legislation were repealed, including the Threatened Species Conservation Act 1995, Native Vegetation Act 2003, Nature Conservation Trust Act 2001 and Parts of the National Parks and Wildlife Act 1974.

-Our principal ecologist, Elizabeth Ashby is an accredited assessor under the new Biodiversity scheme and can provide professional assessments in line with the current legislative requirements, including assessments required using the Biodiversity Assessment Method (2017) or under local council provisions.
+Our principal ecologist, Elizabeth Ashby is an accredited assessor under the new Biodiversity Offset Scheme and can provide professional assessments in line with the current legislative requirements, including assessments required using the Biodiversity Assessment Method (2017) or under local council provisions.